-But here’s the thing: Editor X comes with everything that Wix has – and more.
-Editor X is basically a more advanced version of Wix.
-So the good news is, if you’re already comfortable using Wix, there will be a lot about Editor X that feels familiar – and the better news is, it’s got some new shiny tools.
+Here’s the thing, though: Editor X comes with everything that Wix has – and more.
+In fact, Editor X is basically a more advanced version of Wix.

 For example, Editor X gives you more control over how your site looks and functions across devices – so you can easily build mobile-responsive sites.
 The editor comes with handles on either side of the canvas that you can click and drag to see how your site will look on different size screens.